James Whelan (bishop): Early life

-Whelan was born in Kilkenny, Ireland, and moved with his parents to the United States at age 10 or 12, settling in New York.
+James Whelan was born in Kilkenny, Ireland on December 8, 1823.
+He family immigrated to the United States when he was age 10 or 12, settling in New York.
 He joined the Dominican Order in 1839 at the novitiate in Springfield, Kentucky, and made his profession in 1842.
 He studied philosophy and theology at the Dominican convent at Somerset, Ohio.

+Priesthood

-Whelan was ordained a priest for the Dominican Order by Bishop John Purcell on August 2, 1846.
-He then worked as a missionary before being appointed president in 1852 of St. Joseph's College in Somerset.
-In 1854, he became provincial superior of St. Joseph's Province (which included all the United States except the Pacific Coast).
+Whelan was ordained a priest in Somerset for the Dominican Order by Bishop John Purcell on August 2, 1846.
+The Dominicans assigned Whelan to missionary work until 1852, when he was appointed president of St. Joseph's College in Somerset.
+In 1854, Whelan ecame provincial superior of St. Joseph's Province (which included all the United States except the Pacific Coast).